DavidDee2023/DavidDee2023/README.md

 ### :man_technologist: About Me :
 I aspire to be a Softwear Developer, I am studying entry level Softwear Development in South Africa

-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I’m working as a Lab Facilitator.

 - :seedling: Exploring Technical Content Writing.